| Watch

 then in future emails your incredibly good fortune will suddenly take

-her overly priced "magical" items or readings to avoid great
+purchase her overly priced "magical" items or readings to

 The

-are within the realm of possibility; this email is a great hook!
-It preys
+things are within the realm of possibility; this email is a great hook!

 Scamming